Harsh Reality (podcast): Synopsis

 As the show's final episode approached the crew brought in a psychiatrist who had experience working with reality shows.
-According to Lysette the producers had not brought in anyone counsel the contestants or to ensure that they were appropriate for the show prior to this point.
+According to Lysette, the producers had not brought in anyone to counsel the contestants or ensure that they were appropriate for the show prior to this point.
 The psychiatrist, who was interviewed for the podcast, felt that this led to the events that occurred after filming was completed; contestant Scott was so enraged by the revelations that he destroyed the set.
 After the contestants returned home, they were informed that they had a case for a lawsuit, even before the show was aired on television.

 Release

 Harsh Reality released its first episode on November 29, 2021 and ran for six episodes.

 Episodes

 Reception

 Them praised Harsh Reality, stating that "It’s a rare show of any kind that brings trans talent like this together on every level of production, and the combination pays off, particularly during interviews with the cis people who were involved in creating There’s Something About Miriam."
 The Sunday Times was also favorable, giving it four out of five stars, as was The Guardian.